 Pickleball is a terrific ball game, somewhere between tennis, badminton and ping-pong but if you are looking to understand the exact Pickleball rules, here’s an ultimate resource guide.

-Previously, we’ve told you all about the game, pickleball’s famous players, where it is played and the equipment that is needed.
 What we haven’t yet told you are the pickleball rules, originally decided upon by the original pickleball players but since confirmed by the United States Pickleball Association – USAPA.

 Below you will find all the pickleball rules and how to play pickleball.
 If you are playing Pickleball seriously, you need to follow them.
 If you are a new pickleball player, you need to learn and understand them, which you can do while playing the game.